Coding Conventions

 - Every module can only have two top level globals (except for imported modules):

-- must be declared as an object at the top of each module immediate following therequire
+exports- defined automatically by nodeinternals- must be declared as an object at the top of each module immediate following therequiresection

 - Any variable global to the module must be a property of

-namespace) and called at the top of the module after theinternals
+internalsnamespace) and called at the top of the module after theinternalsdeclaration.

 // Right